South Korean President Park's fund a drop in country's debt ocean

 Park took power in February after a bruising election campaign fought largely over the economy and identified debt relief and narrowing rising income inequality as key policy platforms.

-She pledged 18 trillion won (10.64 billion pounds) for the fund which debuted with just 800 million won and which will target 324,000 people, a tenth of the 3.2 million people Park had promised would benefit from the plan.
+She pledged 18 trillion won ($16.18 billion) for the fund which debuted with just 800 million won and which will target 324,000 people, a tenth of the 3.2 million people Park had promised would benefit from the plan.

 "I'm disappointed in Park Geun-hye, I really thought she would do more to solve the debt crisis," said Kim Shin-hong, a 51-year-old man waiting in line at the Credit Counselling & Recovery Service offices in downtown Seoul on Thursday.